GravityCY/VisuallyAgingMobs/README.md

 # Visually Aging Mobs
-A mob to make all baby mobs actually physically grow as they age!
+A mod to make all baby mobs actually physically grow as they age!